KJY93/Vue-To-Do-List/README.md

 completed to-do-list items from display

 ## Features to be implemented in the future
-1. To implement the dockerization of the frontend VueJS application
-2. To implement the bulk update of the to-do-list items to the database when user clicked on the checkbox beside "What needs to be done"
+1. To implement the bulk update of the to-do-list items to the database when user clicked on the checkbox beside "What needs to be done"
-3. To implement the remove completed button functionality that allows the completed to-do-list items to be removed from display.
+2. To implement the remove completed button functionality that allows the completed to-do-list items to be removed from display.

 ## Test Cases (Manual Testing)